The Tangipahoa Parish Sheriff's Office

-The Tangipahoa Parish Sheriff’s Office is one of only four sheriff’s offices in our state to be accredited.
+The Tangipahoa Parish Sheriff’s Office is one of only three sheriff’s offices in our state to remain accredited.
 There are also four accredited police departments in Louisiana.
 This accreditation would not have been possible without the support and hard work of the men and women at Tangipahoa Parish Sheriff’s Office.

 Our mission at the Tangipahoa Parish Sheriff’s Office is to provide the highest quality of public safety services to our community.
 We strive to maintain a safe environment that enhances the quality of life for all those who live, work and visit Tangipahoa Parish.
 We are innovative and responsive to the needs of those we serve and work in partnership with our community to solve issues of mutual concern.

 Our Core Values